-- (...continued) - Activities must not include any reference to a specific prescription product. - The emphasis of disease education activity should be on the condition and its recognition rather than on the treatment options. - If discussed, the management options should be presented in a comprehensive, balanced and fair manner. - Companies must ensure that the venue and locations is appropriate and conducive to informational communication.
+- All information provided to the public must comply with Article 12 of this Code. - Activities must not include any reference to a specific prescription product or product brands - The emphasis of disease education activity should be on the condition and its recognition rather than on the treatment options. - If discussed, the management options should be presented in a comprehensive, balanced and fair manner. - Companies must ensure that the venue and locations is appropriate and conducive to informational communication. - Only company branding is allowed in any items or literature involved in such campaigns.
+Campaign names, tag line and logos of TA are not allowed.